by Marsha Raynes, Program Manager, Adoption and Infertility Support

 - Grandparents may have questions about their grandchild’s “open adoption.”

 For these and other questions related to adoption and the Jewish family, JCFS Chicago can help.
 Our adoption and infertility support services help strengthen, educate and connect diverse Jewish adoptive and prospective adoptive families, couples, and individuals to resources in their community.
+Additionally, JCFS Chicago supports and embraces men and women who are struggling with fertility issues, exploring assisted reproductive options, or facing challenges in building their families.

 The author wishes to thank Rabbi Joseph Ozarowski, Rabbinic Counselor and JCFS Chicago Chaplain, for his consultation on this article.